MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-permissions.md

 ---
-title: Understand how permissions and groups are defined
+title: How are permissions and groups defined?
-titleSuffix: Azure DevOps Services & TFS
+titleSuffix: Azure DevOps & TFS
 description: Understand how permissions are managed in Azure DevOps Services or Team Foundation Server (TFS) ms.prod: devops ms.technology: devops-security